pr01og/upwork_test_answers/swift_test.md

 * extension MyClass: MyProtocol { }
 * extension MyClass, MyProtocol { }

-4. Which one is the correct keyword for defining a constant in Swift?
+4. Which one is the correct keyword for defining a constant in Swift? ( or To declare a constant in Swift you would use: )
 Answers:
 * const
 * contant